vue-styleguidist/vue-styleguidist/docs/docs/Cookbook.md

 }
 ```

-If you started with a vue-cli install, or just installed styleguidist, `docs/install.components.js` the file metionned in the [require](/Configuration.md#require) option does not exist in your codebase.
+If you started with a vue-cli install, or installed styleguidist without any other modification, `docs/install.components.js` the file mentioned in the [require](/Configuration.md#require) option does not exist in your codebase.

 > **NOTE** `docs/install.components.js` above is a file name we chose.
 It matters not to styleguidist what name you choose so choose one that makes sense to you.